 Heat Pump Repair & Service in Glendale

-LC Heating & Air provides heat pump repair in Glendale — including heat pump services, heat pump not heating, heat pump replacement, energy efficient heat pump.
+LC Heating & Air provides heat pump repair in Glendale — including heat pump services, heat pump not heating, heat pump not cooling, heat pump replacement.
 Whether you need same-day service, a written estimate, or help deciding between repair and replacement, our licensed technicians handle every make and model.

 We repair and service all major HVAC brands in Glendale, including Carrier, Trane, Lennox, Daikin, Mitsubishi, and Goodman, and older or discontinued units.
 No matter the manufacturer, we diagnose the problem accurately and give you an upfront price before any work begins.